pairinteraction/pairinteraction/docs/installation/installation.rst

 Installation
 ============

-The pairinteraction software runs on Linux, macOS 13 or later (Intel & Apple Silicon), and Windows.
+The PairInteraction software runs on Linux, macOS 13 or later (Intel & Apple Silicon), and Windows.
 It is compatible with Python ≥ 3.9.

 Installing from PyPI
 --------------------

-For most users, we recommend installing pairinteraction from the `Python Package Index (PyPI)`_.
-You can install pairinteraction from the command line via the pip_ package manager:
+For most users, we recommend installing PairInteraction from the `Python Package Index (PyPI)`_.
+You can install PairInteraction from the command line via the pip_ package manager:

 .. code-block:: bash